KennyOliver/VividHues/README.md

 ### What is color leakage??? :thinking:

-**Color leakage is when you have forgotten to use `Clr.RS`/`Clr.RESET`** to reset the formatting after the last character printed to the standard output!
+:point_right: **Color leakage is when you have forgotten to use `Clr.RS`/`Clr.RESET`** :point_left: to reset the formatting after the last character printed to the standard output!

 It results in any trailing characters, in the output stream, to continue to have the same formatting.